magpie-ea/magpie3-qa-overinfo-free-production/experiments/README.md

 You can inspect a live version of the prior sensitivity experiment (E4) [here](https://magpie-ea.github.io/magpie3-qa-overinfo-free-production/experiments/04-priorSensitivity_free_production/).

+You can inspect a live version of the utility elicitation for the context-sensitivity items (E5) [here](https://magpie-ea.github.io/magpie3-qa-overinfo-free-production/experiments/05-contextSensitive-prior_elicitation/).

 ### Local execution

 First, clone the repository and set up the project with `npm install`.